neherlab/treetime/README.md

 # TreeTime: Maximum-Likelihood dating and ancestral inference for phylogenetic trees

-**treetime is currently in alpha status -- expect changes in the API**

 ## Overview

-Estimate the date of the internal nodes of the phylogenetic trees using the maximum-likelihood algorithm given the temporal information about (some) leaves or internal nodes.
-The package takes the tree topology as an input in newick format, and a multiple-sequence alignment in fasta format.
-The temporal information about the leaves can be parsed from the fasta sequence annotations, or can be provided in a separate file.
-After parsing all the inputs, the dates for the rest of the nodes are inferred using maximum-likelihood algorithm in a manner similar to the ancestral state inference.
-Optionally, users can supply user-defined General-Time-Reversible models to perform custom maximum-likelihood optimization.
-Some of the standard models are supplied in the package and can give a good start of how to define a custom model.
+TreeTime provides routines for ancestral sequence reconstruction and the inference of molecular-clock phylogenies, i.e., a tree where all branches are scaled such that the locations of terminal nodes correspond to their sampling times and internal nodes are placed at the most likely time of divergence.

+TreeTime aims at being a compromise between sophisticated probabilistic models of evolution and fast heuristics.
+It implements GTR models of ancestral inference and branch length optimization, but takes the tree topology as given.
-In general, the algorithm relies on the given tree topology, and only optimizes the branch lengths with the exception of polytomies and zero-length branches.
-If the merging order is not resolved, the tree-building tools tend to create multiple mergers (so-called polytomies), or merge the unresolved branches in a random order.
-TreeTime reduces zero length branches to polytomies and resolves them in a way that is (approximately) most consistent with the sampling time constraints on the tree (trying to maximize the tree likelihood).
+The only topology optimization are resolution of polytomies in a way that is most (approximately) consistent with the sampling time constraints on the tree.
 The package is designed to be used as a stand-alone tool as well as a module plugged in a bigger phylogenetic tool.

+#### Features
+* ancestral sequence reconstruction (marginal and joint maximum likelihood)
+* molecular clock tree inference (marginal and joint maximum likelihood)
+* inference of GTR models
+* rerooting to obtain best root-to-tip regression
+* auto-correlated relaxed molecular clock (with normal prior)

 ## Getting started